An anonymous man in a suitably non descript black suit walked towards Woods, his hand gripping a briefcase.

 Inside, Woods noted the new passport that had been issued to him, proclaiming his name to be Christian Taylor, a UK resident from Cornwall.
 Noting that the photo featured rather thick framed glasses, Woods looked inside for the pair of spectacles that would accompany him as a disguise.
 Opening the simple black case, Woods tried the glasses on, and was pleased with the fit.

 Woods also noted the new phone that would replace most of the capabilities of the military laptop he was used to.
-An nondescript Android design, the phone hid its true potential behind false apps, that Woods would have to explore to unlock what each function would do.
+A nondescript Android design, the phone hid its true potential behind false apps, that Woods would have to explore, to unlock what each function would do.

 The final spy-craft item in the briefcase was a pair of headphones, that disguised recording and transmitting abilities allowing him to talk and report back, or listen in on conversations heard through his glasses.
 Shaped like any wireless headphones, they were a functional black colour, and fit in his ears snugly.